Rebeca (footballer)

 Rebeca Costa da Silva (born 1 September 2005) is a Brazilian professional footballer who plays as a defender for Liga F club Dux Logroño, on loan from the Houston Dash.

 Club career

 Born in Pindoretama, Rebeca joined Fortaleza on the futsal side in 2020, soon making the youth football team.
 In September 2023, she moved to Cruzeiro.

-In March 2025, the Houston Dash acquired Rebeca for a transfer fee, signing her to a three-year contract with an option for an additional year.
-On 19 August 2025, the Dash loaned Rebeca to Dux Logroño ahead of the newly-promoted Spanish team's first campaign in Liga F.
+In March 2025, the National Women's Soccer League (NWSL)'s Houston Dash acquired Rebeca for a transfer fee, signing her to a three-year contract with an option for an additional year.
+On 19 August 2025, she went on loan to newly promoted Liga F club Dux Logroño, joining alongside Dash teammate Zoe Matthews.
+She became a regular starter for the side as they barely avoided relegation.
+On 4 April 2026, she scored her first goal for Dux Logroño in a 2–1 win over Sevilla, the club's first home win of the season.
+In the following game, she assisted Annelie Leitner's last-second equalizer to draw 1–1 at Real Madrid.

+On 2 June 2026, the Dash renewed Rebeca's loan with Dux Logroño for a second season.

 International career

 Rebeca won the 2022 South American U-17 Women's Championship with Brazil and represented her country at the 2022 FIFA U-17 Women's World Cup.
 She helped them win the 2024 South American Under-20 Women's Football Championship, scoring the winning goal in a 1–0 victory over Colombia which qualified them for the 2024 FIFA U-20 Women's World Cup.
 She helped them advance to the quarterfinals at the 2024 FIFA U-20 Women's World Cup.